danthem33o/TrendingRepositories/README.md

 ### Styles

-It uses [styled-components](https://styled-components.com/) for theming and styling.
+This project uses [material-ui](https://mui.com/) for its theming and components.
 Re-usable components can be found in the `components` folder.

 ### APIs